Assistant to Church Services Support Team

 Tom is available to consult with pastors and church leaders regarding finances, investing, and stewardship.

-Ellen Udovich serves as strategist for Church Strengthening: Community Engagement, helping to exponentially amplify the impact of evangelism ministries in Baptist Convention of Maryland/Delaware churches through evangelism training, disaster preparedness, coaching and support.
+Ellen Udovich serves as a consultant for Community Engagement, helping to exponentially amplify the impact of evangelism ministries in Baptist Convention of Maryland/Delaware churches through evangelism training, disaster preparedness, coaching and support.
 She enjoys teaching Christians to be “on mission” in their daily lives, living by example, and using everyday opportunities to show the love of to those around them.

 Prior to ministering with the BCM/D, Ellen served with the Baltimore Baptist Association as director of church and community ministries, supervising the Baltimore Baptist Port ministry; summer sports evangelism clinics, and Canton Baptist Center.
 She also recruited and oversaw mission teams and volunteers serving in Baltimore.